 As more than 700 people drown in the UK and Ireland every year – with many more experiencing serious injuries as a result of an accident with water – we’re beginning to wonder if we’re in the midst of a national water safety crisis.
 At the time of writing – 2nd July 2019 – there have been 5 incidents of accidental drowning in the past 5 days in England alone.
 We’ve written time-and-again in our news updates of how 50% of drownings in open water occur when individuals have no intention of entering water at all.
 However, what is most striking in regard to these 5 recent deaths is just how tragically young the majority of the victims are – the youngest person to drown was a 12 year old child.

 In their ground-breaking water safety report ‘Global Report on Drowning’, the World Health Organisation points out that drowning is among the top ten leading causes of death for children.
-With figures published up until 2016 suggesting drownings in the UK steadily increasing year-on-year, one can’t help but wonder if the very recent tragedies occurring on a daily basis in the UK aren’t so much a bleak few days but the alarming shape of things to come?
+With figures published up until 2016 suggesting drownings in the UK steadily increasing, one can’t help but wonder if the very recent tragedies occurring on a daily basis in the UK aren’t so much a bleak few days but the alarming shape of things to come?

 PORTSAFE SAVES PUBLIC LIFE IN BEDFORD

 Our public-access water rescue system is currently installed in over 50 high-risk public water areas across the UK, including 12 Portsafes in Bedfordshire as the result of a collaborative drive together with Bedfordshire Fire and Rescue Service.
 We're thrilled to report that after only a few days of being in situ a Portsafe with telescopic rescue pole stationed along the embankment in Bedford town centre was deployed to successfully save a member of the public from drowning.

 The official word from Nick Lyall, Superintendent & Head of Operations at Bedfordshire Police as follows: